 Each student has a named Disability Adviser.
 The Disability Adviser can support you before and during your course.

 Please contact firstname.lastname@example.org so we can put you in touch with your Disability Adviser.
 Your Disability Adviser will aim to offer you an appointment within two weeks.

 First appointment with a disability adviser

-- agreeing the adjustments, equipment or support needed to overcome these barriers
+- Agreeing the adjustments and support needed to remove these barriers.

 Students said their Disability Adviser was: